mraisfaiqn/web-development/README.md

 This repo is for strengthening my full-stack web development skills.
 - Using Sublime text editor
 - Installed JsPrettier
+- Update: Installed VSCode and running all scripts through this app now
 -----------------------------
 Section 2:
 - Heading Element: